 After writing about changing the future of gift giving last year I decided that this year I would do just that.
 This year I am going to give good feelings, good times, secondhand or homemade items.
 I offered help and support to loved ones and friends, rather than a whole load of new stuff destined to clutter up their homes on their way to landfill!

-I did buy quite a number of secondhand gifts though – mainly for my children and hunted around my house for things to wrap them up in.
-Amazingly I paid a total of around £15 for all the items above.
-I found these great bargains in charity shops and school sales!
+I did buy a number of secondhand gifts for my children though.
+Amazingly I paid a total of around £15 for all these items.
+I found these in charity shops and school sales!
+I then hunted around the house for things to wrap them up in.

-I found a pair of old jeans, which had holes in all the wrong places and were not going to be a pretty repair job.
-I chopped them up and stuffed the legs with a couple gifts for my husband!
+We also had a pair of old jeans, with holes in all the wrong places, that were beyond repair.
+Chopping them up Istuffed the legs with a couple gifts for my husband!
 I then tied them up with some white ribbon (as pictured at the top of this article) and they looked lovely!

 Next year …

 I hadn’t planned on giving so many gifts to my children, but the gifts weren’t expensive and were mostly educational.
 They will be passed down and then given away as my children outgrow them.
 After the gifts were unwrapped (we give gifts during Chanukah – so our gift giving is already over for this year), the fabric went back in the cupboard to be used again next year, or for something else!
 Wrapping these gifts was a fun challenge and I was really pleased with the results.
 My children didn’t bat an eyelid at their gifts being wrapped up in fabric and were just eager to undo the ribbons and find out what surprises were hiding beneath!
 I will definitely be wrapping up my kids presents in fabric again next year!

 What do you use instead of wrapping paper?
 I would love to hear your comments!
 If you liked this post I would really appreciate it if you click like on Facebook and follow on Twitter.
 Also if you have a Kindle it would really make my day if you subscribe to this blog on it! – Thanks!